Sounds intriguing, right?

 Next, we’re going to whip up some witch’s brew!!
 In a large cauldron pot, bring to a boil your apple cider vinegar, sugar, turmeric, celery seed, garlic, and cayenne pepper.

-Another word to the wise: my husband had to leave the house while I made these bad boys.
+Another word to the wise: I may, or may not have had any visitors leave the house while I made these bad boys.
 I guess I became immune to the smell, but as soon as I dumped the jalapeños into that hot pan, the whole house (all 900 square feet) was enveloped by a spicy gas.
 What?
 I didn’t notice anything! ~smiles~ Once you cook down these candied jalapeños, they aren’t as hot.
 They are a perfect sweet/hot blend.
 Perfect on a Saltine with cream cheese, like pepper jelly!
 It’s also great chopped up in potato salad, deviled eggs, anything you want to give a swift kick to.

 Bring to a boil, and let it simmer for 5 minutes.
 Add the jalapenos, cover your nose and mouth, and let it cook for an additional 4 minutes.
 EXACTLY.